facebookresearch/demucs/docs/training.md

 If you are not familiar with [Hydra](https://github.com/facebookresearch/hydra), go checkout their page to be familiar with how to provide overrides for your trainings.

+## Model architecture

+A number of architectures are supported.
+You can select one with `model=NAME`, and have a look in [conf/config.yaml'(../conf/config.yaml) for each architecture specific hyperparams.
+Those specific params will be always prefixed with the architecture name when passing the override from the command line or in grid files.
+Here is the list of models:

+- demucs: original time-only Demucs.
+- hdemucs: Hybrid Demucs (v3).
+- torch_hdemucs: Same as Hybrid Demucs, but using [torchaudio official implementation](https://pytorch.org/audio/stable/tutorials/hybrid_demucs_tutorial.html).
+- htdemucs: Hybrid Transformer Demucs (v4).

 ### Storing config in files

 As mentioned earlier, you should never change the base config files.
 However, you can use Hydra config groups